Since our test period, the Catalyst Tuflite VT was graced with some updated graphics, which are pictured above.

 Glide Performance

-The most important set of tests for each board in our review dealt with how well each stand up paddle board glides and how fast they are.
-To assess this, we looked at both how fast the board is in flat and choppy conditions, as well as how much it glides per paddle stroke.
-These tests account for 35% of the final score for each SUP, with the Surftech Catalyst standing out with its phenomenal gliding ability.
+The most important set of tests for each board in our review deals with how well each one glides and what kind of speed they can achieve.
+To assess this, we look at how fast the board is in both flat and choppy conditions and how much it glides per paddle stroke.

-The Catalyst feels exceptionally light on the water and is supremely speedy.
-It accelerates quickly and has tons of pickup, allowing you to reach top speed from a standstill without a ton of work.
-This board easily outpaced other boards in direct side-by-side tests with very little effort exerted by the paddler.
+The Catalyst feels exceptionally light and speedy on the water.
+It accelerates quickly and has plenty of pickup, allowing you to reach top speed from a standstill without much work.
+This board easily outpaced most other boards we tested in direct side-by-side analysis.
+The Catalyst might not be able to match a dedicated race board in terms of speed, but it is far faster than its length would suggest.

 Stability

-Following the glide performance of the Surftech Catalyst, we moved on to rating and ranking its stability.
-To do this, we paddled the Catalyst in the worst conditions we could, getting hit with wind, waves, and boat wakes in the process — and a few unexpected swims as well.
-We also had relatively novice paddlers try out each board to get their opinions and loaded them up with cargo to see how they handled the extra load.
-In total, these evaluations account for 25% of the overall score for the Catalyst.
+For this metric, we paddled the Catalyst in the worst conditions we could, getting hit with wind, waves, and boat wakes in the process.
+There were even a few unexpected swims thrown in.
+Additionally, we had relatively novice paddlers try out each board to get their opinions and loaded them up with cargo to see how they handled the extra load.

-This board handles choppy water surprisingly well, almost matching the performance of much larger and wider boards, but not quite.
-It can get a little dicey in larger waves or if you aren't moving.
-This is especially noticeable if you are just floating and catch a boat wake or wave broadside, which can definitely end with you in the water if you aren't paying attention — something we can attest to.
+This board handles choppy water surprisingly well, almost matching the performance of much larger and wider boards.
+It can get a little dicey in larger waves or if you aren't moving, which is especially noticeable if you are floating and catch a boat wake or wave broadside.
+This can cause you to end up in the water if you aren't paying attention — something we can attest to.

-While intermediate and advanced beginners found the Catalyst to be rock solid, novice paddlers did find it a bit shakier than some of the larger boards, especially when standing up or adjusting their foot position.
-We also found the Catalyst rocked and moved a bit more in waves than the flatter expedition or beginner boards, so it does test a beginner's balance just a bit more than other models.
+While intermediate SUP users found the Catalyst to be rock solid, novice paddlers found it shakier than some of the larger boards, especially when standing up or adjusting their foot position.
+This board also rocked and moved a bit more in waves than the flatter expedition or beginner boards, testing a beginner's balance more than other models.

 Maneuverability

-Next, we rated and compared how agile and maneuverable each stand up paddleboard is, which constitutes 15% of its final score.
-In this metric, we looked at how quickly and easily you can turn each board to avoid an obstacle and the total amount of time and space it took to execute a complete U-turn.
-The Surftech Catalyst continued its dominating performance.
+In this metric, we looked at how quickly and easily you can turn each board to avoid an obstacle and how much time and space it took to execute a complete U-turn.
+We also surfed the SUPs on small waves, analyzing how easy it was to move the board around the wave.
+The Catalyst continued its dominating performance in each of these aspects.

-The Catalyst relies on a single fin configuration and is overall one of the more maneuverable boards that we have seen so far.
-It turns very quickly, allowing you to nimbly steer this stand up paddle board around obstacles without hitting them.
+The Catalyst relies on a single-fin configuration and is overall one of the more maneuverable boards we have seen.
+It turns quickly, allowing you to nimbly steer the board around obstacles without hitting them.

-This board also has a relatively small turning radius for its length, allowing you to negotiate narrower channels or marinas with ease, where other boards would have you doing plenty of three-point turns in the same area if you needed to turn around.
+This board also has a relatively small turning radius for its length, allowing you to negotiate narrower channels or marinas easily.
+In contrast, other boards would have you doing plenty of three-point turns in the same area if you needed to turn around.

 Ease of Transport

-Following our trip of in-water testing metrics, we moved on to rating and scoring how easy it is to transport the Catalyst to and from the water.
-In this metric, we compared how balanced the board felt to carry, the handle type and its comfort, its weight, and the difficulty involved to load it on a car.
-These combine to constitute 15% of the Surftech's overall score.
+After all our in-water testers, we moved on to rating and scoring how easy it was to transport each board.
+We compared how balanced every board felt to carry, the handle type, overall comfort, weight, and the difficulty involved in loading the board onto a car.

-This SUP has an internal recessed handle in the center of the board, as well as a padded soft handle at the back of the board.
-It feels surprisingly light for its length, weighing in at 27 pounds — which is about average for the boards in our review.
+The Catalyst has an internal recessed handle in the center of the board and a padded soft handle at the back.
+It feels surprisingly light for its length — weighing in at 27 pounds, this was the lightest board we tested, weighing in two and a half pounds lighter than the average SUP.

-The Catalyst felt fairly easy to carry across short stretches by yourself; it is very well balanced and isn't overly cumbersome or fatiguing to hold.
+The Catalyst feels fairly easy to carry across short stretches alone; it is very well-balanced and isn't overly cumbersome or fatiguing to hold.
+We found the handle easy to use, providing a solid and secure grip.

-However, we did usually want a second person around for some help loading it on the roof racks on a car.
-It wouldn't be too difficult to do it solo but it is a lot easier to keep the board from getting scratched or scuffed with a second person around.
+However, we still appreciated having a second person around when loading the board onto a car roof rack.
+It isn't too difficult to do it solo, but it's easier to keep the board from getting scratched or scuffed with a second person around.

-Overall, we would highly recommend the Surftech/prAna Catalyst to almost anyone.
+Overall, we would highly recommend the Catalyst to almost anyone.
 It is a great board for anyone who truly wants the best.
-It did well across the entirety of our tests but its price tag might prevent some beginners from purchasing it.
-Advanced paddlers will enjoy its speed and maneuverability while beginners will benefit from its solid stability and paddling efficiency.
-It's a great board that is one of our all-time favorites and shouldn't disappoint.
+It did well across all our tests, though its price tag might prevent some beginners from purchasing it.
+That said, advanced paddlers will enjoy its speed and maneuverability, while beginners will benefit from its solid stability and paddling efficiency.
+This great board is one of our all-time favorites and is unlikely to disappoint.